JJunYang/travelover-app/README.md

 # Travelover Website

-A travel website is developed using MERN format(M=MongoDB, E=Express, R=React, N=Nodejs), where users can search different travel guides in destinations, and blog their comments and reviews to specific places or topics.
+A travel website developed using MERN format(M=MongoDB, E=Express, R=React, N=Nodejs), where users can search different travel guides in destinations, and blog their comments and reviews to specific places or topics.
 The website also contains a mini ticket ordering system, where users can buy flight tickets.
 All travel places no matter what category is, are involved in a review ranking system and their reviews level will be shown.

 ## Functionality